 There is temptation around every corner, sometimes coming towards us inside a plastic pumpkin.
-Halloween is known as a time of frivolity, of pound-store scares, and of chocolate heaven.
+Halloween is known as a time of frivolity, pound-store scares, and of chocolate heaven.
 For foodies, this is fine.
 For those of us prone to binge eating disorders, we have too many memories of Halloween candy being a foundational trigger that led to worse things.

-That’s why we have devoted today’s blog to helping binge eaters supress their desires to go big for Halloween.
+That’s why we have devoted today’s blog to helping binge eaters suppress their desires to go big for Halloween.
 How do you indulge without sparking an addiction?
 Can you still enjoy Halloween if you are watching what you eat?
 Let’s find out.